uniba-mi/exifdata4imagerecognition/README.md

 **Examples**

 Free-Text search for 'outdoor dog'.
 The start page is set to 1 and the page limit to 50, which is a total of 25000 images (500 images per page).
-However, only images that provide EXIF data will be crawled and the EXIF data must contain the EXIF tags FocalLength, ISO, FNumber, ExposureTime and Flash.
+However, only images that provide Exif data will be crawled and the Exif data must contain the Exif tags FocalLength, ISO, FNumber, ExposureTime and Flash.
 The image size key is set to 'q' = 150x150px.

 ```sh
 python FlickrCrawlerMain.py